Booking the Hall

 The Hiring Agreement constitutes permission only to use the premises and confers no tenancy or other right of occupation on the Hirer.

-- The Hall can accept no liability for the loss of or damage to clothing or any other personal property left in the building, or to loss or damage relating to visitors’ cars parked at the premises.
+6. The Hall can accept no liability for the loss of or damage to clothing or any other property left or stored at the Village Hall, or to loss or damage relating to visitors’ cars parked at the premises.

 Heath, Safety and Protection of the Environment